nilezking/Black-Litterman-Model/README.md

-# Portfolio Optimization
+# Black-Litterman model

 ![Portfolio Chart](https://raw.githubusercontent.com/nilezking/Markowitz-Mean-Variance-Model/main/Figure_1.png)

 ## Overview

 This project implements portfolio optimization techniques including maximizing the Sharpe ratio, minimizing volatility, and generating the efficient frontier.
 It also includes visualization tools to plot the efficient frontier, maximum Sharpe ratio, minimum volatility, and correlation heatmap of asset returns.
 The portfolio optimization is performed using historical stock data and custom constraints, with the option to apply L2 regularization.
 Optimization process rely on numerical methods.
+In addition to basic functionalities of Mean-Variance framework, this model allows user to apply Bayesian approach to asset allocation by including subjective views of certain assets and confidence on those views.
 Purpose of the project is to assist the portfolio manager in asset allocation.

 ## Features